mmr116/Data-Query-with-RAG-OpenAI-Embeddings-and-Vector-Database/README.md

 # Usage
 **Ingesting Data and Creating Embeddings**
 1. Place your CSV file in the project directory.
-Update the csv_path variable in best-chunks-insert-embeddings.py to the path of your CSV file.
+Update the csv_path variable in "create-chunks-embeddings-store-vectordb-csv-dataset.py" to the path of your CSV file and Pinecone index name in "create-chunks-embeddings-store-vectordb-csv-dataset.py" and "query-prompt-for-vector-embeddings.py"

+csv_path = "your_csv_file_path" [create-chunks-embeddings-store-vectordb-csv-dataset.py]
+pinecone_index_name = "your_pinecone_index_name" [create-chunks-embeddings-store-vectordb-csv-dataset.py]
+index_name = "your_pinecone_index_name" [query-prompt-for-vector-embeddings.py]

 2. Modify the column titles in the read_csv_data function to match the columns in your CSV file.
 See the Customizing for Your CSV File section for details.